+Abstract

-Abstract: Academic writing has become an object of study because of the need for tools to help novice writers.
-We focus on routinized lexical combinations that characterise academic discourse in Spanish and Basque.
+Academic writing has become a priority object of study especially in English, for which there are already many resources to help novice writers.
+This is not the case for Spanish university students who do not have many writing aids at their disposal.
+Here we focus on routinized lexical combinations that characterise academic discourse in Spanish and Basque.
 The aim is to extract these combinations from two academic corpora in order to build a writing aid tool serving both languages.

+Keywords

-Keywords: Academic writing, collocations, discourse function, writing aid.
+Academic writing, collocations, discourse functions, writing aid.